International Boxing Association to be stripped of Olympic recognition

 The IBA hit back with a statement threatening “retaliatory measures” and decrying the move as “truly abhorrent and purely political”.
 It said its efforts had been largely ignored and not taken into consideration by the IOC.

-“We accepted the process and the rules, but in the end, we were not assessed fairly.
-Now, we are left with no chance but to demand a fair assessment from a competent court,” said IBA president Umar Kremlev.
+“We accepted the process and the rules but, in the end, we were not assessed fairly.
+Now, we are left with no choice but to demand a fair assessment from a competent court,” said IBA president Umar Kremlev.

 The Russian also said it was a “watershed moment” for all international federations and warned stripping the IBA’s recognition could set a precedent for others.

-Boxing is part of the Paris 2024 Olympics but the qualifications and the competition are being run by the IOC and not by the IBA, as was the case for the Tokyo Games.
+Boxing is in the Paris 2024 Olympics but the qualifications and the competition are being run by the IOC and not by the IBA, as was the case for the Tokyo Games.

 In an IBA report sent to the IOC recently, the association blamed the Olympic body for intransigence and false statements.